-- Disaster recovery plans are geared toward reacting to outages rather than preventing them. - It is very important not to overlook the importance of fault removal plans. - There must be an adequate balance between: - Preventing outages and reacting to outages once they have occurred. - This is a delicate economic equilibrium point which service providers struggle with. - Customers should be aware of this balance and competing perspectives
+- Disaster recovery plans are geared toward reacting to outages rather than preventing them. - It is very important not to overlook the importance of fault removal plans. - There must be an adequate balance between: - Preventing outages vs. reacting to outages. - Economic equilibrium point which service providers struggle with. - Customers should be aware of this balance and competing perspectives